MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hbase-replication.md

 - Two HBase clusters in one Azure VNet.
 - Two HBase clusters in two different VNets in the same region.
-- Two HBase clusters in two different Vnets in two different regions.
+- Two HBase clusters in two different VNets in two different regions.

 To make it easier to configure the environments, we have created some [Azure Resource Manager templates](../azure-resource-manager/resource-group-overview.md).
 If you prefer to configure the environments using other methods, see: